Joshfairhead/Obsidian/Omnicient/Computer Sci/Learn Javascript Course.md

 ## The callback pattern
-- Before we learn about this technique, please note that there's a better way of doing it using promises.
 ```javascript
 welcomeUser("Sam", () => {
     console.log("Done welcoming user");
 });
 ```
 - Note that the second parameter `() => {console.log("Done welcoming user")}` is a function definition.
 ```javascript
 const welcomeUser = (name, callback) => {
     setTimeout(() => {